 Tip: remember that you’re traveling and you’ll have to pack or ship whatever you create.
 In the light of being cost effective and responsible, creating small pieces that you can carry home yourself is a great option.

 Chief Sealth, leader of the Suquamish nation, is buried just three blocks from our old house.
 The city of Seattle is named for him.
 He was known for being the voice of reason and peace as the settlers and shippers took over the Puget Sound region of Washington State.
 He was also ahead of his time in being a vocal champion of the environment.
 Chief Sealth is attributed to the famous quote “Take only memories and leave only footprints.”

 This is a great rule to live by and for today’s travelers, we can teach our kids this and maybe also add “photos” to what you can take.
 Photos last and can capture, not just the destination, but the fun your family had.
 It’s why I’m so thankful to be able to run several travel blogs: I get to use all of these amazing photos of us, our sustainable souvenirs, to tell stories and share memories.
 Don’t let anyone tell you that you take too many photos!

 Tip: remember to get out from behind the camera.
 It’s difficult to not go around every corner and see the shot that’s waiting to be captured.
 Be sure that in addition to taking great photos, that you enjoy the sights through just your eyes too.

 Tip 2: kids get tired of having their photo taken.
 Candid shots often get better smiles and are more genuine than posed pictures sitting in front of the Eiffel Tower.

-What is your favorite souvenir to find or that you’ve found?
-Share it in the comments below.
+What are your favorite sustainable souvenirs to find or that you’ve found?
+Share it in the comments below or send us a note so we can include it here.
 Also, leave any other tips you think are important to share!